-Gaoneng Ji will serve as our director upon the effectiveness of the registration statement.
+Gaoneng Ji has served as our director since March 2018.
 Since he joined us in 2009, Mr. Ji has served successively as an assistant manager and a project manager of our company from 2009 to 2011, a sales director of our sales department from 2011 to 2013, the head of our operations in Beijing from 2013 and 2015, and the general manager of our sales department since 2015.
 Mr. Ji's extensive expertise and experience with sales and marketing will make him a valuable addition to our Board of Directors.
 Mr. Ji received his bachelor's degree in international economics and trade from University of Science and Technology Beijing in 2009.

-Sam Hanhui Sun will serve as our independent director upon the effectiveness of the registration statement.
+Sam Hanhui Sun has served as our independent director since March 2018.
 From January 2010 to September 2015, Mr. Sun assumed a couple of positions at Qunar Cayman Islands Limited, a mobile and online travel platform then listed on NASDAQ, including serving as Qunar's president from May 2015 to September 2015 and its chief financial officer from January 2010 to April 2015.
 Prior to joining Qunar, Mr. Sun was the chief financial officer of KongZhong Corporation, an online game developer and operator then listed on NASDAQ, from 2007 to 2009.
 Mr. Sun was also an independent director and audit committee member of KongZhong Corporation from July 2005 through January 2007.
 From 2004 to 2007, Mr. Sun served in several financial controller positions at Microsoft China R&D Group, Maersk China Co.
 Ltd. and Fang Holdings Limited.
 From 1995 to 2004, Mr. Sun worked in KPMG's auditing practice group, including eight years at the Beijing office of KPMG, where he was an audit senior manager, and two years at KPMG in Los Angeles, California.
-Mr. Sun currently serves as an independent director and audit committee chair of Fang Holdings Limited, an NYSE-listed company, an independent director, audit committee chair, compensation committee chair and nominating and corporate governance committee member of Yirendai Ltd., an NYSE-listed company, and an independent director and audit committee chair of CAR Inc., a company listed on the Hong Kong Stock Exchange.
+Mr. Sun currently serves as an independent director and audit committee chair of Fang Holdings Limited, an NYSE-listed company, an independent director, audit committee chair, compensation committee chair of CAR Inc., a company listed on the Hong Kong Stock Exchange.
 Mr. Sun's extensive experience in finance and public company reporting will make him a valuable addition to our Board of Directors.
 Mr. Sun received a B.E. in business administration from Beijing Institute of Technology in 1993.
 He is a Certified Public Accountant in China.

-Xiaochuan Wang will serve as our independent director upon the effectiveness of the registration statement.
+Xiaochuan Wang has served as our independent director since March 2018.
 Since 2010, Mr. Wang has served as the chief executive officer and director of Sogou Inc., an NYSE-listed innovator in search and a leader in China's Internet industry.
 From 2008 to 2009, Mr. Wang also served as the senior vice president of Sohu.com Inc., a leading Chinese online media, search and game service group listed on NASDAQ, and served as the chief technology officer of Sohu.com Inc. from 2009 to 2013.
 Mr. Wang's extensive experience in technology and management of internet-based companies will be valuable to our company.
 Mr. Wang received a Bachelor's degree and a Master's degree in computer science and an Executive MBA from Tsinghua University.